jamiewilbraham/azure-docs/articles/cognitive-services/LUIS/developer-reference-resource.md

 ## Azure resource management

-Use the Azure Cognitive Services Management layer to create, edit, list, and delete the Language Understanding or Cognitive Service resource.
+Use the Azure Cognitive Research Technologies Management layer to create, edit, list, and delete the Language Understanding or Cognitive Service resource.

 Find reference documentation based on the tool: